 Official coding guidelines approved by the four Cooperating Parties responsible for administering the ICD-10-CM and ICD-10-PCS systems in the United States (American Hospital Association, American Health Information Management Association, Centers for Medicare & Medicaid Services, and National Center for Health Statistics) are published on a yearly basis.
-The fiscal year 2021 (FY 2021) updates to the ICD-10-CM and ICD-10-PCS code sets have been incorporated into this edition of the handbook.
-The FY 2021 version of the ICD-10-CM and ICD-10-PCS guidelines have been incorporated into this edition as well.
+The fiscal year 2022 (FY 2022) updates to the ICD-10-CM and ICD-10-PCS code sets have been incorporated into this edition of the handbook.

-AHA Coding Clinic® for ICD-10-CM and ICD-10-PCS advice published through Second Quarter 2020 has been included in this edition of the handbook.
+AHA Coding Clinic® for ICD-10-CM and ICD-10-PCS advice published through Second Quarter 2021 has been included in this edition of the handbook.